-- Sitting, standing and walking can be difficult if the irritation is severe.
+- Sitting, standing, and walking can be difficult if the irritation is severe.

 - Impairment of normal reflexes in the lower extremity.

-- Anti-inflammatory drugs and other pain medications.
+- Anti-inflammatory drugs and other sciatic nerve pain medications.

-- Apply ice in acute cases to the lumbar spine to help reduce pain and associated muscle spasm.
+- Apply ice in acute cases to the lumbar spine to help reduce pain and associated muscle spasms.
 Apply ice right away and then at intervals for about 20 minutes at a time.
 Do not apply directly to the skin.

 - An exercise regiment designed specifically to address the cause of the symptoms associated with sciatica and improve joint mobility, spinal alignment, posture, and range of motion.